infinum/js-angular-datx-example/README.md

 2. In `src/main.ts` import `@datx/core/disable-mobx`.
 3. Implement a custom fetch function.
 Have a look at `src/app/services/custom-fetch`.
 4. Configure DatX to use the custom fetch function.
 Have a look at `helpers/init-datx`.
 Add other configuration parameters as well.
-5. Collections, models and services can now be created.
+5. Collections and models can now be created.
 Have a look at `src/app/collections` and `src/app/models`.
+6. `src/app/services/artists` demonstrates how to make a service around DatX methods for fetching and sending data.

 ## Development server